 That's when we started looking at new cars.

 Buying a New Car

 Over at Find The Best Car Price.com, we discovered some tricks to negotiating a lower price on a new car.
 The main technique is to contact dealers with what you want, and get quotes from them — and then play the dealers off each other.
 Geoff, the owner of the site, points out that a new car is a commodity, and it's only worth what you are willing to pay for it.

 We did end up financing a portion of our purchase, but our down payment helped offset what we were paying.
-We rejected options for a longer term, and instead picked a shorter term loan with comfortable payments.
-We intend to pay off the car sooner.
+We rejected options for longer terms of 72 or 84 months, and instead picked a five-year loan with comfortable payments.

-The new car turned out to be a better value for us because of what we were looking for, in any case.
+The new car turned out to be a better value for us because of what we were looking for.
 We got the features we wanted, along with lower mileage, and a full warranty.
 Because of the limited selection, we just couldn't find what we were looking for in the price range we wanted.
 And, because we tend to drive our cars to the ground, re-sell value isn't as important — longevity is more of an issue.
-Indeed, we aren't even selling the Saturn, or trading it in.
-We're giving it to my husband's parents, since they are in need of a second car in reasonably good shape.
+Indeed, we aren't even selling the Saturn or trading it in.
+We're giving it to my husband's parents since they are in need of a second car in reasonably good shape.

 What have you found?
-Are new cars becoming a better value?
+Can new cars be a better value?